blazejsewera/blog/src/pages/refactoring-teams.md

 to align their team in such a slip stream in order to enable fast flow of value delivery.

 [^peloton-and-air-resistance]: Eindhoven University of Technology, "A cyclist in a peloton experiences considerably less air resistance than previously assumed", Jun.
-29, 2018. [[Online source](https://www.tue.nl/en/news-and-events/news-overview/a-cyclist-in-a-peloton-experiences-considerably-less-air-resistance-than-previously-assumed/)] (accessed Feb.
-05, 2023).
+29, 2018. [[Online source](https://www.tue.nl/en/news-and-events/news-overview/a-cyclist-in-a-peloton-experiences-considerably-less-air-resistance-than-previously-assumed/)] (accessed Feb 05, 2023).

 The term "refactoring" has become frowned upon by some managers.
 Putting aside the validity of such aversion,